marian-chen/marian-chen.github.io/_pages/about.md

 My current research 🔬 revolves around **graph neural networks**, **reinforcement learning**, and **self-supervised learning** for combinatorial optimization problems.
 Prior to my master's degree, I completed a BSc in Data Science and Artificial Intelligence 🎓 at [Maastricht University](https://www.maastrichtuniversity.nl/education/bachelor/data-science-and-artificial-intelligence).

+I am also currently involved with [Rounded.News](https://rounded.news) as the Chief AI Strategist, a start-up attempting to break filter bubbles using AI-powered news 📰.

 During my bachelor's studies, I had the opportunity to delve into applied research in various areas.
 As an AI research intern at Aucos AG, I worked on projects involving **multi-camera multi-object tracking**, and **multi-agent systems**.